Data Science Advanced Suite

 INSTRUCTORS

-• Arti Ramesh (Introduction to Machine Learning) is a former assistant professor in the Department of Computer Science at Binghamton University.
+• Arti Ramesh (Introduction to Machine Learning) is a former assistant professor in the School of Computing at Binghamton University.
 She received her PhD in computer science from the University of Maryland, College Park.
 Ramesh’s primary research interests are in the field of machine learning, data-mining and natural language processing, particularly statistical relational models and deep learning.
 Her research focuses on building structured, fair, and interpretable models for reasoning about interconnectedness, structure, and heterogeneity in networked data.
 She has published papers in peer-reviewed conferences such as IJCAI, AAAI, ACL, WWW, ECAI, and DSAA.
 She has served on the TPC/reviewer for notable conferences such as ICML, IJCAI, AAAI, NIPS, SDM, and EDM.

 • Anand Seetharam (Probability for Data Science and Introduction to Algorithms) is a former assistant professor in computer science in the Thomas J. Watson College of Engineering and Applied Science at Binghamton University.
 Seetharam is broadly interested in the field of computer networking.
 His research interests include wireless networks, information-centric networks, ubiquitous computing, the Internet of Things (IoT) and smart grids.